leonhoppe/HopFrame/docs/authentication.md

 This creates a new api token that is valid until the provided DateTime has passed.
 Note that in the database and the token model the `CreatedAt` property represents the expiration date on an api token.
 For security reasons the api token by default has no permissions.
 This allows you to create tokens that are just permitted to perform a single action.
-Note that a token associated to a user can also have more permissions than the user itself so make sure to properly secure the creation process.
+Note that an api token can **never** have more permissions than the user associated with it.

 ### Add permissions to an api token